pearldianne/syllabus/README.md

 2. Main Excercise
     * Git basics (with Github)

+Note: Due to lack of time, I didn't get to cover other key github concepts like:

+    * Forking
+    * Pushing and pulling from a remote repository (This is related to forking)

+    You'll have to learn this on your own.
+Please refer to the github guides in the [Github](#github) section of this syllabus.

 #### Homework

 * [Set up your GitHub profile.](https://github.com/settings/profile)
+    * Add a proper picture so I can identify you
+    * Use your real name
+    * In your Bio should contain you STUDENT ID number
 * [Join the COE11-USTP-CEA org](https://github.com/COE11-USTP-CEA)

 * [Perform Work1 Assignment](https://classroom.github.com/assignment-invitations/dc7559eb8245a5fd0c783f6458efcfe7)
     * Work1 Assigned uses the [student_gpa_java](https://github.com/COE11-USTP-CEA/student_gpa_java) repo